Lecanyu/Sparse3d/README.md

 # 2. Build
 When you finish all of environment configuration, you can use VS2013 to build the whole project.
-If all goes well, you can run it without any errors.
+If all things go well, you can run it without any errors.

 # 3. Datasets